15-17 June 2017.

 Although he had symptoms from age 4 Andrew didn’t get a diagnosis of McArdle Disease (GSD Type V), until age 30.
 He had no help at all for 20 years until a friend’s internet search led to him joining the AGSD in 1999.
 He worked with Nick Owston to support the UK’s only McArdle clinic and was appointed the AGSD’s Type 5 Co-ordinator in 2004.
-Andrew is less badly affected than many and feels this may be down to having avoided anaerobic exercise and kept active with aerobic exercise from his early years.
+Andrew is less badly affected than many and feels this may be down to having minimised anaerobic activity and kept active with aerobic activity from his early years.
 He hopes to help other people with McArdle’s improve their life experience of the disease.

 After a varied education involving some ten educational establishments dotted round the world Sue obtained a degree in mathematics at London University.
 After that she worked as a Sales Engineer with Hawker Siddeley on the Trident aeroplane until she got married.
 Later on she became a science teacher.